TiarkRompf/lms-clean/doc/lms_code_walk.md

 ### ThirdParty Library

-Several examples of third party libraries are implemented here (`lms-clean/src/main/scala/lms/thirdparty`).
-The key functionality is provide by `lms-clean/src/main/scala/lms/thirdparty/c_lib_utils.scala`.
+Several examples of third-party libraries are implemented here (`lms-clean/src/main/scala/lms/thirdparty`).
+The key functionalities are provided by `lms-clean/src/main/scala/lms/thirdparty/c_lib_utils.scala`.

 In the `c_lib_utils.scala` file, we provide the following functionalities:
 1. Create a macro by the `cmacro` function.